-A pumpkin activity for preschool that works children’s fine motor skills while engaging their senses.
+This scented pumpkin activity for preschool works on children’s fine motor skills while engaging their senses.

 Scent-sational Pumpkin Activity for Preschool!

 Once the chickpeas were dry, I sprinkled pumpkin pie spice on them.
 Oh, how I looooove that scent!
 It makes me think of fall, pumpkin pies, and time with family.
 But I digress!

 Once the scented beans were ready to go, I grabbed a tray, some tweezers, and a bowl.

 The tiny pumpkins were placed in the bowl, with a variety of “tools” placed next to them.
 Kiddos enjoy using different tweezers, so I made sure to include different types.

 I set some of the small plastic pumpkins out next to the tray.

 Then it was onto some fine motor fun!
 The plastic pumpkins were filled up using tweezers and little fingers.
 Then the orange chickpeas were dumped back out onto the tray.
 I think dumping them was just as much fun as anything else!